Arbegnoch: Beginning of the guerrilla war

-While in Shewa the guerrillas dominated the countryside, the attempt to organize a solid resistance movement in the west of the Abyssinian territory was unsuccessful due to the opposition of the leaders of the Oromo population, who were traditionally hostile to theAmhara rule.
+While in Shewa the guerrillas dominated the countryside, the attempt to organize a solid resistance movement in the west of the Abyssinian territory was unsuccessful due to the opposition of the leaders of the Oromo population, who were traditionally hostile to Amhara rule.
 Marshal Graziani, urged by Mussolini, decided to intervene immediately in western Ethiopia by sending a small air expedition to Nekemte.
-On June 26 1936, th Italian air expedition landed in Nekemte to meet with local Oromo chiefs who had wished to submit to Italian rule.
-The next night a group of arbegnoch led by Kefle Nasibu and Belai Haile attacked the encamped Italians and massacred them.
+On 26 June 1936 the Italian air expedition landed in Nekemte to meet with local Oromo chiefs who had wished to submit to Italian rule.
+The next night a group of guerrillas led by Kefle Nasibu and Belai Haile attacked the encamped Italians and massacred them.
 12 Italians were killed and all of their aircraft were destroyed, among the dead were Italian aviators Vincenzo Magliocco and Antonio Locatelli.
 Despite this success, the Italians managed to foment the general revolt of Oromo tribes and on 8 October 1936 they returned to Nekemte where they welcomed the submission of important local leaders.